Here is everything you need to know about the RISE Festival in Las Vegas.

 The RiSE Festival takes flight every October.
 It usually happens on the first weekend of the month on Friday and Saturday.
 The 2023 dates are October 6 and October 7, 2023.

 If you plan on attending, buy tickets as soon as you know.

 Tickets officially go on sale on their website on April 1, 2023.

 You will get your e-tickets via email at the time of purchase.
 Ticket prices for the RiSE Festival depend on when you purchase them.

-Keep in mind that the website limits you to 6 tickets per order so if you have a larger group, plan on making multiple purchases.
+This year, there is no limit to the number of tickets you can purchase in one transaction.
 There is also a payment plan where you can reserve your ticket for only $29 plus a $10 financing fee.

 Besides the tickets, other costs and purchases:

 - You need to purchase a $29 parking pass or pay $49 for a shuttle ride.
 If you order them ahead of time, which is highly recommended, you will be mailed the parking tag that you hang in your car.

 - For $20, you can purchase weather cancellation protection.
 That way if the lanterns are not able to be released, you will receive a refund equal to 100% of your event ticket price.

 - You can also pre-purchase additional lanterns for $12 each or purchase them on-site for $15 each (while supplies last).